UPDATED: June 25, 2020

 These market mechanisms give producers the certainty of selling a certain amount of biogas and biomethane to a selected supplier at a previously fixed price and for a fixed term.
 These are the pillars of government support for the industry.

 These purchase tariff, determined by the government, depend on several factors, such as the form of valorization used, the size of the unit and the nature of the feedstocks.

 There are two types of fixed purchase tariffs:

 The duration of the purchase obligation is 15 years, and allows to reduce the costs of production and operation.
-The basic purchase tariff for renewable natural gas plants is between 6.4 and 9.5 c € / kWh, depending on their size.
+On December 31, 2018, the purchase tariff for renewable natural gas plants was between 45 and 139 € / MWh, depending on their size.
 A bonus may be added depending on the type of feedstocks used.

 For this type of biogas plant, the duration of the purchase obligation is 20 years.
 When the biogas plants exceed a power of 500 kW, they go through a formal bidding process.
 This purchase price has allowed for strong growth incogeneration in agricultural areas.

 Source : Panorama du gaz renouvelable 2019, May 2020

 Guarantees of origin (GO) bind the biomethane producer and the gas supplier for 2 years.
 The gas supplier receives a guarantee of origin for each MWh of biomethane produced.
 This disappears from the register as soon as the MWh is consumed.

 However, the last version of the energy-climate law, adopted in 2019 and aiming to reach carbon neutrality by 2050 will bring changes to this mechanism.
 For example, the government will own the guarantees of origin and will sell them as bids to the gas suppliers.
 Before, they were paid by gas purchasers such as ENGIE.
 These changes should start in November 2020.
 It could change the financing capacity of this mechanism.